stuart-knock/docs/UserGuide/UserGuide-UI_Stimulus.rst

 From the action bar in the right side you have access to:

-**View Stimulus Progress** page where you are enabled to:
+**View Stimulus Progress** page where you are able to:

       - select the spatial focal points:

-	- click on the surface, a blue pin will point the selected point;
+	- click on the surface, a blue pin will point to the selected point;
         - click on `Add Focal Point` button to select this vertex, an orange arrow will mark the added point;
 	- repeat for each focal point.

+|

 .. figure:: screenshots/stimulus_surface_set_focal_points.jpg
    :width: 90%